SECRET-GUEST/file_organizer/README.md

 # Files Organizer 🗃️

-Files Organizer is a versatile, efficient, and user-friendly program designed to facilitate file sorting tasks, making it an essential tool especially when complementing data recovery processes on hard drives, using a customizable Graphical User Interface (GUI).
-Written in C, it supports various platforms including Debian Linux and MacOS, and is currently in its alpha stage of development.
+Files Organizer is a versatile and efficient software solution, designed to seamlessly sort files within a folder and its subdirectories by moving them into folders named after their respective extensions.
+Developed in C, this user-friendly program, complete with a customizable Graphical User Interface (GUI), supports various platforms including Linux and MacOS, and is currently in its alpha stage of development.

-This software stands out by providing a structured way to organize recovered files, ensuring that users can easily locate their valuable data after a recovery process.
-It is ideal for anyone looking to add an extra layer of order to their file recovery endeavors, avoiding the chaos that often comes with unsorted recovered files.
+This software is particularly invaluable when used in conjunction with data recovery processes on hard drives, enabling users to effortlessly locate and organize their recovered data.
+It brings structure and order to the often chaotic landscape of unsorted recovered files, providing a streamlined post-recovery experience.

-For those who prefer a streamlined, GUI-free experience, a shorter, more concise script is also available at [Tiny Scripts](https://github.com/SECRET-GUEST/tiny-scripts), allowing users to discover user-friendly, straightforward solutions for their file organizing needs.
+I primarily utilize it as a supplementary tool for disk recovery, with plans for a more comprehensive software solution on this subject in the future.
+For users who prefer a simpler, GUI-free experience, a concise script is also available at [Tiny Scripts](https://github.com/SECRET-GUEST/tiny-scripts).

 ---
 ---